rockstor/rockstor-doc/pre-install-howto/pre-install-howto.rst

 caution and disconnect any drives that you wish not to be affected prior to booting into DBAN.
-Due to the comparatively limited write cycles of earlier generation SSD's further consideration should be given prior to running DBAN due to it's write heavy nature.
+Due to the comparatively limited write cycles of earlier generation SSD's further consideration should be given prior to running DBAN on these devices due to it's write heavy nature.

 .. _check_md5sum: